yeshwanthlm/Text-Narrator-using-Amazon-Polly/README.md

-# Text narrator using Amazon Polly
+# Text Narrator using Amazon Polly

 ### Project Overview:
 In this project, we will be developing a text narrator using Amazon Polly.
 A piece of text (book, article, newsletter) will be uploaded in an Amazon S3 bucket and converted to speech.
 The voice, pitch and speed parmeters can be adjusted.